MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/connect-exchange-online.md

  You need to approve the email address of each user mailbox or queue before the mailbox can process email.

 > [!NOTE]
->  You must be an Office 365 Global administrator to approve emails.
+>  You must be an Office 365 Global administrator or a Dynamics 365 service administrator to approve emails.

 1. Go to **Settings** > **Email Configuration** > **Mailboxes**.